 Delirium is an acute confusional state, which may be caused by a severe infection, a drug (adverse effect), or drug withdrawal.
 Patients with delirium have impaired memory, but the main reason they present is usually severe, fluctuating global changes in mental status (primarily in attention) and cognitive dysfunction, not memory loss.

 Characteristics of Common Causes of Memory Loss

-The highest priority is
+The highest priority when evaluating memory loss is

 The evaluation then focuses on distinguishing the few cases of mild cognitive impairment and early dementia from the greater number with age-associated memory impairment or simply normal forgetfulness.

 Full evaluation for dementia usually requires more time than the 20 to 30 min that is commonly allotted for an office visit.

 History should, when possible, be taken from the patient and family members separately.
 Cognitively impaired patients may not be able to provide a detailed, accurate history, and family members may not feel free to give a candid history with the patient listening.

 History of present illness should include a description of the specific types of memory loss (eg, forgetting words or names, getting lost) and their onset, severity, and progression.
 The clinician should determine how much symptoms affect day-to-day function at work and at home.
 Important associated findings involve changes in language use, eating, sleeping, and mood.